 - Applicants with multiple funding sources are preferred

 What are the grant terms and details?

 It is anticipated that most grants in this program would be $100,000 per year, although other grant amounts may be considered.
-The initial grant will be renewable for year 2, with up to 3 additional years based on progress reports and amended applications.
+The initial grant will be for one year only.
+The initial grant will be renewable for additional years based on progress reports and amended applications.

 Grants will be provided to programs that have measurable short-term objectives but are also aimed at building long-term capacity for cancer care.
 Programs must be consistent with the long-term health strategy for the location.

 Additional details on grant terms and reporting requirements will be made available to recipients upon award.
 Other terms and restrictions apply and all grants are subject to execution of a grant funding agreement.